Best Twitter Scraper 2026: API, Browser & Python Compared

 Let's break down each one.

-1. Official X API
+1. Official Twitter API as a Scraper

 The sanctioned, ToS-compliant way to get Twitter data.